adamcameron/cfscript/cfscript.md

 a = 1
 ```

 Where "generally" means "if the end of the statement is unambiguous without a semi-colon".
+It is better to just always use semi-colons.

 Block statements (with curly braces) do not have semi-colons:
 ```cfc